-The Matt McCallie Orchestra rehearses for a few reasons.
-Firstly we sound amazing and getting to hear the amazing sound of our own band is intrinsically rewarding.
+The Matt McCallie Orchestra loves to rehearse for a few reasons.
+Firstly, we sound amazing and getting to hear the incredible sound of our own band is intrinsically rewarding.
 We have a tremendous amount of fun playing together.
-We also enjoy playing our great charts and we frequently have new arrangements to play at almost every rehearsal so there's always the excitement of something new.
+We also enjoy playing our great charts and we frequently have new arrangements to play at almost every event so there's always the excitement of something new.
 Uniquely, our band does not attempt to clone any other group out there so we spend time honing our own unique, individual style and sound.

 As an experienced musical director having been posted in paid positions to direct many various scholastic, community, and professional ensembles I have maintained a philosophy on the subject of practice.
-My philosophy is practice at home rehearse together.
+My philosophy is to practice at home, rehearse together.